oscbyspro/Ultimathnum/README.md

 |  64-bit | I64    | U64      |

 Systems integers are intentionally simple so that the things you build with them may be simple.
-The only protocol requirements are multiplication and divison algorithms for working with full precision in generic code.
+The only protocol requirements are multiplication and division algorithms for working with full precision in generic code.

 <a name="introduction-trusted-input"/>